 The Making of Economic Expertise in France

-In recent years, I've been involved in a collective research project whose aim is to trace the rise of economic expertise and economic theory in France between 1939 and 1945, a period largely ignored by historians of economic thought to date.
-The research project is The Making of Economic Expertise in France (ExEco).
-The project is being conducted with Raphaël Fèvre.
+In recent years, I have been involved in a collective research project that aims to trace the rise of economic expertise and economic theory in France between 1939 and 1945, a period that historians of economic thought have largely overlooked.
+This project, The Making of Economic Expertise in France (ExEco), is funded by the French National Research Agency (ANR) under the JCJC grant ANR-23-CE27-0013, whose principal investigator is Raphaël Fèvre.
+Jointly coordinated and developed by Raphaël Fèvre and myself, the project has also brought together a research team including Nicolas Camilotto as postdoctoral researcher and Marius Garreau as doctoral researcher.

 The renewal of the historiography of the Occupation, initiated by Robert Paxton's seminal work (1973), has emphasized the diversity of practices and attitudes toward the German occupiers.
 Indeed, far from being a homogeneous entity, the Vichy regime was characterized by internal conflicts among competing tendencies.
 A particularly emblematic case is the drafting of the Labor Charter (October 1941), an innovative yet ultimately unfinished document whose chaotic composition highlighted sharp divisions among various economic and social factions (LeCrom, 1995).
 This historiographical shift has also contributed to challenging the perception of Vichy as merely a historical "parenthesis," disconnected from pre- and post-war France.
 By questioning the ideological and political unity of the regime, the continuity between what was conceived and produced by different actors within the French State (both institutionally and intellectually) and France’s post-1945 reconstruction emerges as a crucial issue (Nord, 2010).